DR REBECCA LOUISE-CLARKE

 As a grassroots arts events coordinator and an author, curator and academic, I have enjoyed fostering connections between diverse sectors of the community in creative partnerships.
 My projects have built strong creative communities, resulting in performances, exhibitions, lectures and publications including 2 books, several essays and audio narratives.

 My long-time love-affair with the Blues has sent me all the way to places like Beale St Memphis, New Orleans, and Chicago.
-I’m thrilled to apply my research skills to the Blues - a genre so rich with complex histories, stories and communities that need to be documented and celebrated.
+I’m thrilled to apply my research skills to the Blues - a genre so rich with complex histories, stories and communities that it needs to be documented and celebrated.
 This exploration is well overdue in the Australian historical and scholarly landscape.

 Lady Sings the OZ BLUES